 - Implement short-term livelihood support programs that provide financial assistance, food aid, and essential resources to the affected population.
-These programs should target those who have lost their employment or livelihood due to the disaster. - Provide immediate compensation to farmers and agricultural workers who have suffered losses in crop production and agricultural land.
+These programs should target those who have lost their employment or livelihood due to the disaster. - Engage daily labor workers in repair and reconstruction of damaged facilities like schools and hospitals as well as individual shelters through Cash for work programs. - Cash and Voucher assistance program should be implemented to support the differential needs of vulnerable population. - Advocacy for provision of immediate compensation to farmers and agricultural workers who have suffered losses in crop production and agricultural land.
 This can help them recover and restart their livelihoods. - Create temporary employment opportunities in flood-affected areas through public works programs.
 This can offer income to those who have lost their jobs and support local infrastructure restoration efforts. - Set up support centers to help individuals who have lost important documents like ration cards and government ID cards.
 Facilitate the process of obtaining replacements to ensure access to essential government services and benefits.